ethyca/fides/README.md

     </details>

-2. Use the `evaluate` command to see if this project's own fides annotations comply with our policies.
+2. Use the `evaluate` command to see if this project's demo resources comply with our demo policies.

     <details>
     <summary>Run a local evaluation</summary>

-    <code>fidesctl --local evaluate fides/fidesctl/</code>
+    `fidesctl --local evaluate fides/fidesctl/demo_resources/`

     </details>

-    Congratulations, you've successfully run your first fidesctl `evaluate` command!
+    Congratulations, you've successfully run your first fidesctl evaluation!

-3. Now, take a closer look at `fidesctl/.fides/policy.yml` which describes an organization's privacy policy as code.
+3. Now, take a closer look at `fides/fidesctl/demo_resources/demo_policy.yml` which describes an organization's privacy policy as code.
 This policy just includes one rule: fail if any system uses contact information for marketing purposes.

     <details>
-      <summary>Run <code>cat demo_resources/demo_policy.yml</code></summary>
+      <summary><code>cat fides/fidesctl/demo_resources/demo_policy.yml</code></summary>

       ```yaml
       policy: